 The Blink Mini is made for indoor use, so it isn’t waterproof.
 It tucks away nicely on shelves and mantelpieces, and the micro USB power cable is just over 2 meters long, allowing it to be used at quite a distance from power sources.

-Unlike both AlfredCam and Wyze Cam v3, the Blink Mini does not have a microSD card slot.
-To save footage, either a subscription or a Sync Module 2 is required.
 The Sync Module 2 is an add-on periphery that can transfer footage from the device to a USB flash drive.
 It usually retails for $34.99—the same price as the camera, meaning consumers will effectively be paying double if they want physical storage.

 Don’t know which affordable security camera is best for you?
 Get to know AlfredCam.